Everything we know about the felled Sycamore Gap tree

 Those are the questions still at the forefront of the minds of tree lovers everywhere from Northumberland to Newquay some four days after the iconic maple was chopped down.

-Distraught celebrities and politicians were among those to express their outrage at the felling of the “iconic”, described by police as a “deliberate act of vandalism”
+Distraught celebrities and politicians were among those to express their outrage at the felling of the “iconic” tree, described by police as a “deliberate act of vandalism”.

 Here’s everything we know so far as officers continue to hunt for the culprit.